XCVG/commoncore-misc/README.md

-# Miscellanea for CommonCore RPG Libraries for Unity
+# Miscellanea for CommonCore Framework for Unity

 ## Introduction

-Various bits and pieces for [CommonCore RPG Library](https://github.com/XCVG/commoncore/).
+Various bits and pieces for [CommonCore](https://github.com/XCVG/commoncore/).
 A bit of a dumping ground which will hopefully get more organized as time goes on.

 ## Index